Thyme is one of the most precious herbs in the garden. This plant’s aroma, taste, and benefits justify its global popularity.

 First of all, you need to make your cuttings eligible for rooting.
-To achieve that, remove all of the leaves at the bottom of each stem and keep at least two to three sets of leaves at the top.
+To achieve that, remove the leaves at the bottom of each stem.
+Keep at least two to three sets of leaves at the top.

-As such, you allow the cuttings to initiate the process of rooting once environmental conditions are favorable.
+As such, allow the cuttings to start rooting.
+Rooting will happen once favorable environmental conditions occur.

-It’s important not to remove all the leaves or else your plant will not be able to maintain itself once it has fully rooted.
+It’s crucial not to remove all the leaves.
+If you do, your plant will not be able to maintain itself once it has fully rooted.

-In this stage, instead of using regular unmodified potting soil, I prefer to take a step further and adjust it a little bit.
+In this stage, let’s not use regular, unmodified potting soil.
+I prefer to go a step further and adjust it a little bit.

 Experience has shown that adding perlite or sand to the soil helps thyme root faster.
-Maybe this is explained by the fact that thyme naturally grows in dry areas where the soil lacks moisture.
+This might be because thyme naturally grows in dry areas where the soil lacks moisture.

 Mix equal parts of sand or perlite with any high-quality potting soil of your choice.
 I recommend the famous FoxFarm Potting Soil, which you can find here on Amazon.

 I cannot overemphasize the importance of using premium potting soil.
-Low-quality soils have a bad texture and are full of pests and diseases.
+Low-quality soils have a terrible texture and are full of pests and diseases.

-At this point, your cuttings are very sensitive, so they need a smooth and clean medium in which to grow.
+At this point, your cuttings are extremely sensitive, so they need a smooth, clean medium to grow in.

-Fill the medium-sized containers or pots with the prepared mix up to the rim just after you moisten it with some water.
+Use the prepared mix to fill the medium-sized containers or pots up to the rim.
+Do this right after you moisten it with some water.

 You have almost reached the last step of this activity.
 It’s time for you to introduce your cuttings to their growing medium.

-Use a stick, your finger, or any thin tool to create holes in the soil that are a bit wider than each one of the cuttings.
+Use a stick, your finger, or any thin tool to create holes in the soil that are a bit wider than the cuttings.

-Immerse half or more of each cutting in each one of holes.
-Firm the soil around the cuttings so that they appear to be standing strong and steady.
+Immerse half or more of each cutting in each one of the holes.
+Firm the soil around the cuttings, so they appear to be standing strong and steady.

 Cover the containers with a plastic bag or bottle to trap the moisture around your cuttings.
-This is a very important step if you want a high rate of propagation.
+Covering them is a critical step if you want a high rate of propagation.

 Tip: Use a Rooting Hormone for Better Results

-It’s preferable to use a rooting hormone with thyme cuttings to boost your chances of successful propagation.
-In fact, you may find it very hard to propagate the cuttings of certain varieties of thyme without a rooting hormone.
+It’s preferable to use a rooting hormone with thyme cuttings.
+That will boost your chances of successful propagation.
+You may find it very difficult to propagate the cuttings.
+Certain varieties of thyme will not grow without a rooting hormone.

-For the best results, I highly recommend you use the same rooting hormone that I use.
-It’s called HydroDynamics Clonex Rooting Gel and it is one of the highest quality brands of rooting hormones on the market.
+For the best results, I highly recommend you use the same rooting hormone I use.
+It’s called HydroDynamics Clonex Rooting Gel.
+It is one of the highest quality brands of rooting hormones on the market.
 You can find it here on Amazon.

 Congrats!
-You have successfully prepared the whole set for your cuttings to grow, and now it’s time to learn how to care for them on a regular basis.
+You have successfully prepared the whole set for your cuttings to grow.
+Now it’s time to learn how to care for them regularly.

 Looking After Your Cuttings

-Fully grown plants are far better at trapping and using water than fresh cuttings that haven’t rooted yet.
-That’s why you need to be very careful not to keep the plants in a dry atmosphere.
+Mature plants are far better at trapping and using water than fresh cuttings that have yet to root.
+That’s why you must diligently keep your plants in a moist atmosphere.

-In fact, cuttings need humidity levels of around 70%–80% to root properly.
+Cuttings need around 70%–80% humidity to root correctly.

-So, besides sealing the containers, you should also monitor the moisture levels of the soil and the closed environment of your cuttings.
+You need to seal the containers.
+You should also check the moisture levels of the soil, and watch the closed environment of your cuttings.

 If you feel things are becoming dry, moisten the mix immediately.
 Remember that excessive and reckless moistening, in this case, can be catastrophic.

-Cuttings are naturally prone to rotting, and “wet” mediums can make this far more likely.
-Avoid drenching the soil, and use a spray bottle to make the process of moistening more controlled.
+Cuttings are naturally prone to rot, and “wet” mediums can make this far more likely.
+Don’t drench the soil.
+Use a spray bottle to make the process of moistening more controlled.

-In any case, your cuttings should never be exposed to direct sunlight.
-On the other hand, shade or indirect sunlight can be tolerated.
+In any case, you should never expose your cuttings to direct sunlight.
+But remember, they can tolerate shade or indirect sunlight.

-However, even if thyme cuttings don’t love intense light that doesn’t mean they don’t love warmth.
+But even if the thyme cuttings don’t love intense light, that doesn’t mean they don’t love warmth.

-Actually, it’s important to ensure that your “plantings” are in a warm area, especially during the day.
+It’s important to ensure your “plantings” are in a warm area, especially during the day.

-Since our cuttings are sealed with plastic bags, that means the air isn’t circulating well inside.
-Bad air circulation is associated with an increase in pests and diseases.
+Since we sealed our cuttings with plastic bags, the air isn’t circulating well inside.
+Lousy air circulation is associated with an increase in pests and diseases.

-You shouldn’t worry a lot about that though.
-All you need to do is allow your cuttings to breathe for a few hours each day by uncovering the containers and letting them sit in a well-ventilated place.
+You shouldn’t worry about that too much.
+All you need to do is allow your cuttings to breathe for a few hours each day.
+Uncover the containers and let them sit in a well-ventilated place.

-After following these steps, your thyme cuttings will become fully rooted after four to six weeks and ready to be transplanted to new containers.
+Follow these steps, and your thyme cuttings will become fully rooted after four to six weeks.
+At that point, they’re ready to be transplanted into new containers.